marcgg/marcgg.github.com/_posts/2012-10-22-custom-slider-ios-rubymotion.md

 If you never created something with RubyMotion, please take a look at [this tutorial][5] before reading the rest of this article.

 RubyMotion uses [Ruby][6].
 If you are not familiar with it, there are tons of tutorials and books on how to code with this language.
 I recommend [Learn Ruby The Hard Way](http://ruby.learncodethehardway.org/) by [Zed A. Shaw][7].

 ## Our Objective

-I’ll try to explain how to customize a
-[UISlider][8]
- to get the look and feel matching the design of your application.
+I’ll try to explain how to customize a [UISlider][8]  to get the look and feel matching the design of your application.
-Here’s what’s the demo code will give you:

-<iframe src="http://www.screenr.com/embed/v0y8" width="100%" height="396" frameborder="0">Loading</iframe>

 ## Setting up the AppDelegate